Mthinuay/holbertonschool-low_level_programming/argc_argv/README.md

-# argc_argv Directory
+# argc_argv directory

-This directory contains projects and exercises related to command-line arguments handling in C programs.
+This directory contains exercises related to command line arguments handling in C.
-You will find implementations that demonstrate usage of argc and argv parameters in main functions.